tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

 **Limit sample clause** is used to get a statistically representative sample from a set of values.
-The number of values returned are limited by the input specified.
+The number of values returned is limited by the input specified.

 JSON example:
 ```json